SMosegaard/cds-lang/assignments/assignment-3/README.md

 -   Create a resusable command line tool for calculating results based on user inputs.

+### Data
+The assignment will be carried out on the corpus of lyrics from 57,650 English-language songs.
+You can read more about the data here https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs.

 ### Repository structure
 The repository consists of 2 bash scripts, 1 README.md file, and 3 folders.
 The folders contains the following:
--   ```in```: contains on the corpus of lyrics from 57,650 English-language songs.
-You can read more about the data here https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs.
+-   ```in```: contains the corpus of lyrics.
 -   ```src```: consists of the scipt that will perform the assignments objective.
 -   ```out```: the percentage of a given artist's songs featuring the given input word from the expanded query will be saved as .txt in this folder.